4Chan Masthead: A Shutterstock Licensed Photo

 ~ Alexander Hamilton

 Larry Silverstein was the World Trade Center leaseholder who increased his insurance coverage a few months before the 9-11 terrorist attacks.
 This statement is true.
-While the original claim was that Larry purchased anti-terrorism insurance, there is no such inclusion or exclusion for this type of coverage.
+The original 4Chan claim was that Larry purchased anti-terrorism insurance.
+No, he didn’t.
+There is no such insurance policy inclusion or exclusion.
 It’s just insurance, which generally seems to cover terrorist attacks.
-It’s this type of vetting that would immensely serve the anarchists and critics of the deep state.
+This is the type of vetting that’s missing from deep-state conspiracy theories.